conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 Great.

 Now, imagine we are building a school administration application, and we have a `Teacher` entity.
-A teacher is a `Person`, but has an additional Subject property.
+A teacher is a `Person` but has an additional Subject property.

-We can therefore inherit `Person` and add the new property.
+We can, therefore, inherit `Person` and add the new property.

 ```csharp
 public record Teacher : Person